acmanderson/sample-packer/README.md

 # sample-packer

-sample-packer is a tool to aid in creating sample packs for various hardware samplers.
+sample-packer is a tool to aid in creating sample packs for various audio samplers.

 ## Supported Samplers/Features
 * ALM Busy Circuits Squid Salmple